bvfalcon/junit5-extensions/README.md

 2) some annotations (but not all) of usual tests are applicable to tests with parameterized constructor.
 They are `@Disabled`, `@TestInstance` and methods annotated with `@BeforeAll`, `@BeforeEach`, `@AfterEach` and `@AfterAll`.

+### More samples

+You can find yet another example of usage this annotation [here](./examples/parameterized-constructor).

 ## Safely work with reflections